-4.2.1 Scope of Certification
+Scope of Certification

-Notwithstanding the tenets listed in Section 2.2 of this guidance, the issue with conversion to non-forest land use is really a question of which lands are eligible to be within the scope of a Program Participant’s SFI 2015-2019 Forest Management Standard certificate.
-There is no limit on the percentage of land that can be “scoped out” of an SFI 2015-2019 Forest Management Standard certificate.
-However, it is important to ensure that forest land within the scope of the Program Participant’s SFI 2015-2019 Forest Management Standard certificate continues to be managed as forest land consistent with the SFI 2015-2019 Forest Management Standard.
+Notwithstanding the tenets listed in Section 4.3.2 of this guidance, the issue with conversion to non-forest land use is really a question of which lands are eligible to be within the scope of a Certified organization’s SFI 2022 Forest Management Standard certificate.
+There is no limit on the percentage of land that can be “scoped out” of an SFI 2022 Forest Management Standard certificate.
+However, it is important to ensure that forest land within the scope of the Certified organization’s SFI 2022Forest Management Standard certificate continues to be managed as forest land consistent with the SFI 2022 Forest Management Standard.
 In some circumstances forest land designated for sale may not sell in the short term nor is there certainty that these forest lands will be converted to another land use by the purchaser.
-As such, the Program Participant should continue to manage these forest lands in conformance with the SFI 2015-2019 Forest Management Standard until a sales contract has been executed.
-Once a sales contract is executed, the Program Participant should scope out the lands that will be sold.
+As such, the Certified Organization should continue to manage these forest lands in conformance with the SFI 2022 Forest Management Standard until a sales contract has been executed.
+Once a sales contract is executed, the Certified Organization should scope out the lands that will be sold.

-Program Participants are not restricted in their decision making regarding the purchase of or sale of forest land or the movement of forest land (or the quantity) in or out of the scope of an SFI 2015-2019 Forest Management Standard certificate.
-Certification bodies must ensure that lands within the scope of an SFI 2015-2019 Forest Management Standard audit are being managed in conformance with the SFI 2015-2019 Forest Management Standard to protect the integrity of the SFI 2015-2019 Standards and Rules.
-Furthermore, certification bodies and Program Participants must ensure that there is absolute clarity on which forest lands – whether owned, managed or controlled (see 2.2.2 below) − are included in the scope of the SFI 2015-2019 Forest Management Standard certificate.
+Certified Organizations are not restricted in their decision making regarding the purchase of or sale of forest land or the movement of forest land (or the quantity) in or out of the scope of an SFI 2022 Forest Management Standard certificate.
+Certification bodies must ensure that lands within the scope of an SFI 2022 Forest Management Standard audit are being managed in conformance with the SFI 2022 Forest Management Standard to protect the integrity of the SFI 2022 Standards and Rules.
+Furthermore, certification bodies and Certified Organizations must ensure that there is absolute clarity on which forest lands – whether owned, managed or controlled (see 4.3.2.2 below) − are included in the scope of the SFI 2022 Forest Management Standard certificate.

-4.2.2 Control of Decision Making
+Control of Decision Making

-The issue of control of decision making by the Program Participant is the central factor when determining which forest land should be scoped out of an SFI 2015-2019 Forest Management Standard certificate.
-When a Program Participant knowingly intends to convert forest land to a non-forest land use and has control over the process, then the forest lands should be scoped out of the certificate when the decision is made to convert.
+The issue of control of decision making by the Certified Organization is the central factor when determining which forest land should be scoped out of an SFI 2022 Forest Management Standard certificate.
+When a Certified Organization knowingly intends to convert forest land to a non-forest land use and has control over the process, then the forest lands should be scoped out of the certificate when the decision is made to convert.

 The example above where forest land is being sold or purposefully converted to non-forest land use is relatively straight-forward when it comes to identifying who has control of decision making.
 However, there are other examples where control of management practices is less clearly defined or where control over decisions regarding forest land use shifts to a different party after a fixed period of time.
 Examples of these more ambiguous circumstances include long-term leases and timber deeds.